SNLComputation/spack/lib/spack/docs/getting_started.rst

    install GCC with Spack (``spack install gcc``) or with Homebrew (``brew install gcc``).

 #.
-The only thing left to do is to edit ``~/.spack/compilers.yaml`` to provide
+The only thing left to do is to edit ``~/.spack/darwin/compilers.yaml`` to provide
    the path to ``gfortran``:

    .. code-block:: yaml

       compilers:
-        darwin-x86_64:
-          clang@7.3.0-apple:
+      - compiler:
+        ...
+        paths:
           cc: /usr/bin/clang
           cxx: /usr/bin/clang++
           f77: /path/to/bin/gfortran
           fc: /path/to/bin/gfortran
+        spec: clang@11.0.0-apple

    If you used Spack to install GCC, you can get the installation prefix by ``spack location -i gcc`` (this will only work if you have a single version